AndreiDavydov/crocodiles-clocks/README.md

   - binary **classification** of images (1),
   - **extraction** of the images that are debateable, which label must be assigned to (2),
   - **generation** of new images that would hardly correspond to one of two classes (3).

+Let us talk about each part and my achievements on them.

+### 1. Classification

-### 0. Preprocessing
+#### 1.0.
+Preprocessing

 First of all, a proper preprocesssing must be achieved.
 Each image from folders must have its true label and all images must be stacked together in the whole array.
-Then this array must be splitted in the Train, Validation and
+Then this array must be splitted in the Train, Validation and Test sets for the following classification.
+All calculations are provided in "preprocessing.py" module, checking whether it works or not is provided below:

 <p align="center">
   <img width="720px" src="images4report/check.png">
 </p>

-This project is devoted to image binary classfication and image generation on a pretty simple dataset of Crocodiles and Clocks.